imdone/imdone-core/backlog/README.md

 ```
 - [ ] `./backlog` is the default project folder
 - [ ] If the current branch starts with `story/`, parse the story id from the branch name
+- [ ] If story from branch name isn't found and If the storyId is in the session use it
 - [ ] Can also pass in the story id with the `-s <story-id> option
 - [ ] Can also use the filter option